10 min read

 At a cellular level, proteins are polymers of amino acids linked via peptide bonds.
 These proteins are the body’s main source of nitrogen which we need for growth7.

 In regards to good nutrition, we’re only concerned with the amino acids they form.
 Particularly 20 specific ones encoded in DNA, plus 5 others—ornithine, citrulline, γ-aminobutyrate, β-alanine, and taurine—that play quantitatively important roles in the body7.
 Of the 20 amino acids present in proteins, 9 are considered nutritionally essential amino acids (EAAs) because the body is not able to manufacture them3.
 These 9 amino acids are leucine, valine, isoleucine, histidine, lysine, methionine, threonine, tryptophan, and phenylalanine.
-In addition, 2 others are made from their indispensable precursors: cysteine from methionine, and tyrosine from phenylalanine3.
+In addition, two others are made from their indispensable precursors: cysteine from methionine, and tyrosine from phenylalanine3.

 Protein’s Role in the Body

-As previously mentioned, protein promotes growth - it’s the catalyst for all reactions in the body.
-Think of it like the engine of a car, nothing really gets going without turning on the engine - right?
+As previously mentioned, protein promotes growth—it’s the catalyst for all reactions in the body.
+Think of it like the engine of a car, nothing really gets going without turning on the engine—right?

 Amino acids not only repair body tissues including muscle, skin, bone, organs, nails and hair, but also act as their major constituents1.
 Without protein, we can’t build muscle and we certainly can’t repair it, so protein is essential for sports recovery.
 Proteins also regulate gene expression, the immune system, metabolism.
 What’s more, Proteins can assists in hormone prediction7.